attm1122/mobile-dev-tech-test/README.md

 # mobile-dev-tech-test

 ## Task
 You have been asked by one of our clients to develop an product store mobile application.

-You have given the following user stories.
+## Stories
+Please navigate to the projects tab